tomwechsler/Linux_Administration_Security/README.md

 # Linux Administration Security

-Linux security with three different distributions (Ubuntu, openSUSE and RedHat)!
+Linux security with three different distributions (Ubuntu, openSUSE and Red Hat)!

 ## Content of the sections